visualpharm/Lunacy/docs/index.md

 <li>
  <details>
   <summary>
-   <strong> Can I add icons from my file system into my web app collection? </strong>
+   <strong> Can I Add Icons From my File System Into my Web App Collection? </strong>
  </summary>

 You may drag and drop an <b>svg</b> icon from web app or from your local file system right into the collection.
 Please note that only files in SVG format can be added to your collection.